Surname Entry

 Martinez

-A common Spanish patronymic surname traditionally meaning son of Martin, with deep roots in Iberian records.
+A common Spanish patronymic surname traditionally meaning son of Martin, with deep roots in Iberian records and broad modern distribution.

 Martinez is one of the most widespread surnames in Spanish-speaking populations.
 It is traditionally treated as a patronymic linked to the given name Martin.